Instructor: Harriet Cramer, garden designer, writer, lecturer

 28 weeks, 56 hours

-Discover common and unusual herbaceous plants, including perennials, annuals, bulbs, ornamental grasses, and ferns.
-During this review of more than 200 plants, students will learn the growth habits, attributes, and cultural requirements of study plants; characteristics of major plant families; and appropriate selection of plants for landscape designs.
-In addition, students will learn principles of planting design and approaches for combining plants in garden settings.
-Through small-scale design exercises that use study plants for maximum effect, students will gain experience in grouping plants with similar cultural characteristics and creating plant compositions.
+Discover over 200 perennials, annuals, bulbs, ornamental grasses, and ferns.
+Learn their growth habits, attributes, and cultural requirements; characteristics of major plant families; and how to select plants for landscape designs.
+Also covered are planting design and approaches for combining plants in garden settings.
+Students perform small-scale design exercises to learn about creating plant compositions and grouping plants with similar cultural characteristics.

-An introduction to the art collection of the Barnes Foundation, this seminar will address the creative process through an exploration of visual art.
-Students will expand their visual perception through an exploration of visual art through the building blocks employed by artists throughout history- light, line, color, and space.
+An introduction to the Barnes art collection, this seminar addresses the creative process through an exploration of visual art.
+Students expand their visual perception with a study of the —formal properties of light, line, color, and space.

 28 weeks, 42 hours

-By observing habits, colors, textures, shapes, and ornamental features of the plants and gardens in the Barnes Arboretum, students will learn to assess the use of various plants in landscape design throughout the seasons.
-During the course, students will keep a journal to track the growth, seasonal changes, and landscape value of plants.
-Students will become familiar with technical nomenclature and will learn to identify plants by their Latin names.
-The course will focus on the evaluation of seasonal changes and significant characteristics of plants, such as flower, fruit, or other ornamental qualities, and students will analyze the growth habits of plants, including the arrangement, color, and texture of leaves.
-On completion of this course, students will have a greater understanding of the visual effect that plants have in landscapes.
+By observing colors, textures, shapes, scents, and ornamental features learn to assess the use of plants in landscape design.
+Become familiar with technical nomenclature and learn to identify plants by their Latin names.
+Students keep a field journal to track the growth, seasonal changes, and landscape value of plants.
+Focuses are the evaluation of seasonal changes; significant characteristics of plants, such as flower, fruit, and ornamental qualities; and growth habits, including arrangements, color, and texture of leaves.

 28 weeks, 42 hours

-Discover the general structure and function of higher plants through the study of typical morphology and basic physiology at the cell, tissue, organ, and plant levels.
-Students will explore the processes of cell division, including mitosis and meiosis, and the structure of basic food chains and webs.
-The course will also provide an overview of the organisms classified as plants and of those organisms that have historically been grouped with plants, the human relevance of plants, and the important evolutionary advances leading to the origin of seed plants.
+Discover the general structure and function of higher plants through the study of typical morphology and physiology at the cell, tissue, organ, and plant levels.
+Topics include cell division (mitosis and meiosis); the structure of basic food chains and webs; organisms classified as plants and organisms historically grouped with plants; the human relevance of plants; and the evolutionary advances to seed plants.

 View our non-discrimnation clause.